Determining the correct ring size is perhaps the most terrifying part of shopping for jewelry online. But don't worry - I got you!

 Is it better to size up or size down?

 When in doubt, it's always better to choose a larger size.
-Your finger measurement is constantly changing, influenced by everything from the temperature outside to what you had for lunch.
+Your finger measurement may chang, influenced by everything from the temperature outside, through hormones, to what you had for lunch.

-That's why it's important to slightly increase the size if necessary: to ensure that the ring slides on and off easily and that it fits the naturally changing size of your finger.
+That's why it's important that the ring goes through the knuckle without hurt; to ensure that the ring slides on and off easily and that it fits the naturally changing size of your finger.
+And to slightly increase the size if necessary.